syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Determine-that-No-Cell-is-Selected.md

 * ConsiderCurrentCell

 True - If the current cell should be treated as selected range.

+## How to Determine that No Cell is Selected

+This page explains about How to Determine that No Cell is Selected and more details.

 {% tabs %}
 {% highlight c# %}